Graph visualization: fixing data hairballs

 Adding policies gives basic structure to the data

 This view tells us something.
-We’ve done a little bit of custom styling of our graph by color-coding the different node types.
-It’s easy to spot which people have policies – but it’s hardly justification for a knowledge graph project, so let’s push on.
+We’ve added some custom styling of our graph, color-coding the nodes by type.
+We can spot which people have policies, but it’s hardly justification for a knowledge graph project.
+Let’s push on.

 People have phone numbers and addresses; policies cover vehicles and have claims logged against them.
 Let’s see what happens when we add those details.